dianprasetyo/qa-test-answer/README.md

 ## Pre-requisite

--   must have node.js installed on your computer, min version is node.js v18.7.0
+-   must have node.js installed on your computer, min version for this repo is v18.7.0
 -   confirm the node.js version

 ```bash
 node -v
 ```

+-   follow the instruction in https://nodejs.org/en/download if there is no node.js installed
 -   if node.js is already installed then we can continue to install the dependencies, run this on terminal (mac)/ command prompt (win)

 ```bash